-BA Graphic Design is taught together with BA Illustration & Animation and BA Design for Publishing.
-This makes for a unique learning environment, full of opportunity for cross-pollination and scope for wider learning yet having full course focus.
+Graphic Design BA is taught together with our Illustration and Animation BA (Hons).
+This combination of teaching makes for a unique learning environment, full of opportunity for cross-pollination and scope for wider learning.

 You'll be assessed through project work, essays, individual practice and a final portfolio project, including a dissertation.
 There are no examinations.

 In addition to the University's standard entry requirements, you should have:

 You will need to attend an interview with your portfolio of creative work.
 If you live outside of the UK will be required to submit a portfolio of work via email.

 If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Graphic Design (including foundation year) BA (Hons), Graphic Design (with preparatory semester) BA (Hons) or Art and Design (including foundation year) BA (Hons).